The Call for Abstracts will be open from March 30, 2026, through 11:59 PM (ET) on Monday, May 11, 2026.

 Conference Presentation Formats

 • Poster presentations are reports summarizing information using brief written statements and graphic materials, such as graphs, charts, figures and photographs mounted on a poster board.
+Authors will share their work during both days of the conference.
 Details on poster expectations, including dimensions, requirements, setup, and presentation times, will be communicated directly to selected abstract authors.

 Submission Types

-• Special interest study reports are presentations of unique and innovative concepts, ideas, devices, or products developed to meet the special needs of physical therapy.
+• Special Interest Study Reports are presentations of unique and innovative concepts, ideas, devices, or products developed to meet the special needs of physical therapy.
 Emphasis should be on the unique and innovative nature of the concept or idea presented.
 All reports must contain data or evaluative information either collected or developed by the author(s) that address the idea, concept, device, or product presented.
 Reports that are limited to a "proposed" idea, concept, device, or product are not appropriate for submission and will not be allowed for presentation.
-Abstracts should include the following sections: Purpose, Description, Summary of Use, Importance to Members (includes Clinical Relevance) and References.
+Abstracts should include the following sections: Purpose/Background, Methods/Design, Results/Outcomes, Conclusion/Clinical Relevance, and Citations/References.

-• Research study reports are presentations of original scientific data collected by the author(s).
+• Research Study Reports are presentations of original scientific data collected by the author(s).
 Any established research format, both experimental and non-experimental designs, may be used.
 Scientific research requires the design of a study, collection of samples, measurement of variables, analysis of data, and presentation of the results.
-Abstracts should include the following sections: Purpose/Hypothesis, Subjects/Materials/Methods, Results, Conclusions, Clinical Relevance, and References.
+Abstracts should include the following sections: Background/Hypothesis/Purpose, Methods/Design, Research Outcomes, Conclusions/Clinical Relevance, and Citations and References.
 Abstracts with data collection and analysis in progress at the time of the submission deadline will be considered for acceptance.
 However, the abstract MUST include a detailed plan for data collection and analysis, statements of projected relevance to clinical practice or the field of study and a projected date for completion.
-Research studies with data pending will be accepted with the contingency that all data collection and study analysis is completed by September 8, 2025.
+Research studies with data pending will be accepted with the contingency that all data collection and study analysis is completed by September 4, 2026.
 An updated abstract must be forwarded to the Practice and Research Committee by September 8 for final review and approval/denial based on the final abstract submission.
-Studies that are not completed by the September 8 deadline can be re-submitted in 2026 and will be given priority consideration
+Studies that are not completed by the September 4, 2026 deadline can be re-submitted in 2026 and will be given priority consideration.

 Abstract Formatting